dcsndevs/zitmall/README.md

 - Print Order Receipt:
 Vendors can print order receipts for record-keeping and customer service purposes.

-## Additional Features:

-## Newsletter:
+### Newsletter:
 Users can sign up for newsletters directly from the home page.
 A Mailchimp form is embedded on the homepage, allowing users to input their email addresses.
 Upon successful submission, users receive a confirmation message, and their email addresses are added to the mailing list for future updates.

-## Coupon Codes:
+### Coupon Codes:
 During checkout, users can apply coupon codes to avail discounts on their purchases.
 Admin has the authority to create, manage, and customize coupon codes for specific discounts, expiry dates, and usage limits.
 For instance, there's a "Welcome12" code offering a 15% discount, which is provided to new users who sign up for the newsletter subscription.

-## Order History:
+### Order History:
 Vendors can access their order history through the vendor area portal.
 This feature provides a comprehensive list of all past orders, including order numbers, dates, statuses, and total amounts.
 Vendors can view detailed information for each order, such as itemized lists of products, quantities, prices, and shipping details.
 This helps vendors keep track of their orders.
 [Order history sample](documentation/order-history.png)

-## Vendor Registration form Contact:
+### Vendor Registration form Contact:

 Individuals interested in becoming vendors can register through the vendor signup page ([zit](https://zitmall-1f03b915b742.herokuapp.com/vendor/signup)).
 Upon submission, vendor registration requests are sent to the Admin for approval.
 Once approved, vendors are manually created by the Admin, granting them access to the vendor dashboard to manage their products and orders.

-## New user creation:
+### New user creation:
 An anonymous user can opt into creating a new account during checkout.
-If they check the button, a new account with an automatically created password would be created on their behalf and an email sent to that effect.
+If they check the button, a new account with an automatically created password will be created on their behalf and an email sent to that effect.

-## Sendmail:
+### Sendmail:
 At the end of each new order, an email is sent to the user to notify them of their order and also of the details of their order. -
 A new user creation email is also sent if an anonymous user placed an order and checked the button for new user creation

-## Out of Stock:
+### Out of Stock:
 This feature prevents users from ordering an item that is zero in quantity.
 An example of such a product is the [Saisho burner](https://zitmall-1f03b915b742.herokuapp.com/products/kitchen-appliances-cookers-hotplates-saisho-hp-11-coil-electric-hot-plate-single-steel).
 The product has a view configuration that prevents users from ordering it and also has different warning preventive methods on the front end.
 When a product quantity falls below 5, the user sees a notification beneath the product title.
 When the product equals zero, the add to cart button on the product list view disappears and the add to cart button on the product detail page becomes disabled.
 All these are relevant feedback that promotes positive user experience.